-TRANSFORM CALLS FOR compulsory early, multi-stakeholder, dialogue (within existing EMA and HTA dialogue structures) with involvement of patient organisations, academics, clinicians, industry, and others to discuss and refine understandings of unmet needs in given disease areas.
+Require the production of detailed, science-based guidelines on determining if a medicinal product addresses a (high) unmet medical need for a specific patient population, based on the broad principles set out in the legislation.
+These guidelines should be prepared and (periodically) updated in a multi-stakeholder context with input from the EMA and the compulsory involvement of patient organisations, clinicians, academia, researchers, developers, and other relevant stakeholders to discuss and refine understandings of unmet needs in given disease areas.
 These dialogues should be iterative over an appropriate period of time as the evidence base, and thus justification to address unmet needs, evolves.